 The Guanajuato mummies have fascinated and terrified visitors for generations.
 The 111 Mexican mummies — whose faces are frozen in eternal screams — are certainly a bone-chilling sight to behold.

-When science fiction author Ray Bradbury first visited the sleepy town of Guanajuato, Mexico in 1947, he was shocked and horrified.
+Indeed, when science fiction author Ray Bradbury first visited the sleepy town of Guanajuato, Mexico in 1947, he couldn’t believe his eyes.

 “The experience so wounded and terrified me, I could hardly wait to flee Mexico,” he said of the trip.
 “I had nightmares about dying and having to remain in the halls of the dead with those propped and wired bodies.”

 Bradbury then went home and immediately wrote The Next In Line, a bone-chilling short story about malevolent supernatural forces.

 Look through the gallery above to see the Guanajuato mummies that so disturbed Bradbury, and discover their tragic story in the post below.